Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 And before a vehicle can handle more than one of those tasks simultaneously, it also needs to understand the road correctly, which makes things even more complicated and challenging in terms of engineering and technology.

-And that brings us to a few unavoidable technical terms and their acronyms, including ADS, DDT, OEDR, and ODD.
+And that brings us to a few unavoidable technical terms and their acronyms, including Automated Driving System (ADS), Dynamic Driving Task (DDT), Object and Event Detection and Response (OEDR), and Operational Design Domain (ODD).

 The technical acronyms of autonomous driving

-Since most of us don’t want to spend time reading boring stuff, I have tried to translate these terms into something easier to digest than the source.
+Since most of us don’t want to spend time reading boring stuff, I have tried to translate these terms into something easier to digest.

-So click the Extra button below to learn more.
+Open the box below to learn more.
 Or not.
 (The information will be technical but not nerdy or geeky to the point of causing you not to score a second date — no promise.)

 Below are a few standard technical terms used to determine how a vehicle handles driving automation.